kamara-moses/Capstone-Travel-App/README.md

 ## Installation
 Before installing this application on your local computer, ensure that you have Node installed.
 This application works in Node.
 You can go to the following website to download Node: <a href='https://nodejs.org/en/'>Node</a>

+    1. Click the green code button.
+    2. Copy the repository url
+    3. On your terminal navigate to where you want to clone the repo.
-    1. Clone the Git repository
+    4. Clone the Git repository into that directory by typing into the terminal
         $ git clone <repo>
-    2. Navigate to the directory and install the dependencies
+    5. Navigate to the directory and open the directory in the code editor of your choice.
-        $ npm init to create package.json package
-        $ npm install express cors body-parser
-    3. To run it locally, type node server in terminal
+    6. Install all the dependencies for the application by typing.
+        $ npm i - installs all dependencies in the directory

 ## Usage
-Once all dependencies have been installed - run node server.js to launch the application.
-Go to localhost + the port number.
+Once all dependencies are installed.
+You can run the application by doing the following:
+    1. NPM run build-prod - this build the dist folder that the application is rendered from by webpack
+    2. NPM run start - this starts the express server
+    3. NPM run build-dev - launch the webpack-dev-server
+    4. http://localhost:8080 is the webpack-dev-server and http://localhost:8000 is the express server
+    5. The webpack-dev-server and the express server needs to be running at the same time to communicate with each other.

 ## Contributors
 This application is open to anyone who wants to contribute or enhance the application.
 If you would like to contribute please reach out to me on Github or email.